Asymmetries of Service: Interdependence and Synchronicity: Introduction

 \section{Introduction}

-By comparison to other classic areas of operations research such as manufacturing or production, service is characterized by an interaction between two (or more) people: together, the customer and agent co-produce the service \citepm[c.f.][]{fuchs1968service}.
-Specifically, the success of a service interaction relies on contributions from the agent \emph{and} the customer.
-Moreover, the two sides rely on one another to complete the service.
-The customer depends on the superior technical knowledge and resources available to the agent, and the agent relies on the customer's ability to clearly articulate their problem and provide relevant information throughout.
-As a classic example of service being co-produced by the customer and agent, consider tax preparation services \citepm[e.g.,][]{chase1978where,roels2014optimal}.
+By comparison to other classic areas of operations research such as manufacturing or production, service is characterized by an interaction between two (or more) people: together, the customer and agent co-produce the service \citep[c.f.][]{fuchs1968service}.
+Specifically, the success of a service interaction relies on contributions from the agent \emph{and} the customer, and these two sides of the interaction rely on one another to complete the service.
+The customer depends on the superior technical knowledge, authority, or resources available to the agent, and the agent draws upon the customer's ability to clearly articulate their problem and provide relevant information throughout.
+As a classic example of service being co-produced by the customer and agent, consider tax preparation services \citep[e.g.,][]{chase1978where,roels2014optimal}.
 Here, the agent --- an accountant or other tax professional --- has subject matter expertise in filing taxes and qualifying for possible deductions, whereas the customer --- a taxpayer --- has insider knowledge of their income information and financial circumstances.
 Together, they collaborate to punctually and accurately submit the tax return and, ideally, maximize the taxpayer's refund.
 Hence, through their interaction, the customer and agent collectively achieve the original service goal across a series of contributions from the two sides.